Skip to content ↓

 -apply mathematical reasoning in a variety of contexts

--make connections across mathematical ideas
+-make connections between mathematical ideas

 -understand the importance of maths in the wider world